-- University Hospital provides residents with experience in surgical endoscopy and transplantation.
+- Keck Hospital of USC provides residents with experience in surgical endoscopy and transplantation.

 Every resident is expected to go to his/her attending surgeon’s office a minimum of one-half day per week to gain experience in pre- and post-hospital care of surgical patients.

 Residents are assigned to a general surgery clinic for four hours each week.
 An attending surgeon and the senior resident supervise these clinics.
 This service allows the resident to participate in the outpatient work-up of surgical patients, take part in the surgical procedure, as well as render follow-up care and evaluate the results of surgical procedures.

 Every year, each resident is required to select and present a research topic.
 This work is done in conjunction with the attending staff and program director.
 These papers are presented at the annual resident research competition in May.
 The research papers are judged by a guest judge, and prizes are awarded.
 Selected abstracts are submitted to regional and national meetings with an average of two publications per year.